DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "...Suya." _TL Note:_ this sound of sleep is just cute.

-"Could it all be a sleep-talk...?"
+"Could it all be sleep-talk...?"

 "Ah!
 Hey, you, flat elf, move, move!
 I'm the only one who can be close to Kai!"

+_ED Note:_ That's right!
+You tell her, Rinne!!

-The elf occupied the edge of the bed, seeing that Rinne get up.
+The elf occupied the edge of the bed, seeing which Rinne got up.

 He was sandwiched between them.

-"...Ah how I miss sharing room with Ashlan in the true world."
+"...Ah how I miss sharing a room with Ashlan in the true world."

-Kai took a big sigh from the bottom of his heart.
+Kai heaved a big sigh from the bottom of his heart.

 -------------------------------------------------------------------------------